 ─ Angela DePace, SCI founder and faculty director

-Massachusetts State House Fellowship
+MA State House Fellowship

 A mentored opportunity for Harvard graduate STEM students to bring their scientific knowledge to the Massachusetts State House.
-Work with state legislators on science-related policies and have a meaningful impact on public policy.
+Work with state legislators and committees on science-related policies and have a meaningful impact on public policy.

-This is a half-time, 10 week summer program.
+This is a half-time, 10-week summer program.